Caripson/ProML/docs/index.md

 Welcome to the official documentation for the ProML (Prompt Markup Language).
 This wiki provides a comprehensive guide to the principles and features of ProML, a language designed for creating powerful, reliable, and maintainable prompts.

+If you are looking for the precise document format, start with the [Minimal ProML Specification](./minimal_spec.md) that defines the required blocks and their semantics.

+For developer tooling, explore the [CLI reference](./cli.md), the local [registry workflow](./registry.md), and the VS Code extension skeleton under `tools/vscode/`.

 ## 🏛️ Core Principles

 1. [Declarative First](./declarative_first.md): Describe the task, not the step-by-step reasoning.